josephwilk/amrita/README.md

 Now all thats left is to  write some tests!

-## Matchers
+## Checkers

-Amrita is all about matchers!
+Amrita is all about checkers!

 ```elixir
 Code.require_file "../test_helper.exs", __FILE__